ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Fundamentals/Design_Patterns.md

 **Testability:** when you need to mock data access for unit tests.

 **Multiple data sources:** when the app may switch or combine storage technologies.

+Decoupling persistence means isolating data‑storage concerns (SQL, ORM, files, APIs) behind an abstraction so business logic works with domain objects and contracts instead of database code; the Repository pattern is a common way to achieve that, improving testability, maintainability, and swap‑ability of storage.